Prevent moth holes, clean and store cashmere

 Yasmine Boheas, Unsplash

-Even if clothes look clean they often have invisible stains from food and drink and perspiration, while skin and hair can cling to fabrics, all of which moth eggs love to feast on.
+Even if clothes look clean they often have invisible stains from food and drink, and perspiration, while skin and hair can cling to fabrics, all of which moth eggs love to feast on.
 Regularly laundering your clothing will ensure that these stains don't build up which, as well as attracting moths would also cause long-term damage, stains and smells.

-Once washed, roll it in a clean towel and gently press out as much water as possible before drying flat (the weight of the moisture will warp the fibres if left to drip dry), ensuring each item is completely dry before putting it away to avoid any musty smells.
+Once washed, roll the garment in a clean towel and gently press out as much water as possible before drying flat (the weight of the moisture will warp the fibres if left to drip dry), ensuring each item is completely dry before putting it away to avoid any musty smells.
 If hand-washing hasn't gone well for you in the past you'll find that most dry cleaners offer this service too.

 Items that can't be laundered should be taken outside on a dry sunny day and brushed down briskly but carefully to remove hair, sweat and skin cells as well as eggs or larvae.
 Work across the inside and outside of the garment and pay close attention to seams, necklines, pleats, pockets and the inner armpit areas.

-Another alternative is to freeze clothing in a sealed plastic bag for up to two weeks to try and kill off the culprits.
+Another alternative is to freeze clothing in a sealed plastic bag for up to two weeks to try to kill off the culprits.
 Frozen items need to come up to room temperature gradually, within the bag in which they were frozen and should still be cleaned in order to store them with other items.

 Clothes which are made of synthetic materials can be laundered according to the instructions on the label, but do ensure they're clean – as although moths rarely eat synthetic fibres they are attracted to stains and dirt anywhere and everywhere.